 Reuse, recycle and reduce!

 We hope you will enjoy a luxury ‘glamping’ holiday at Wayfarers’ Wood.
 Behind the scenes we are trying to do our bit for the environment.
-Apart from the three ‘r’s we can add repurpose, repair and recover as we try to cut down the amount of waste we produce and see value in stuff that often just gets chucked.
+Apart from these three ‘r’s we can add further ‘r’s – repurpose, repair and recover as we try to cut down the amount of waste we produce and see value in stuff that often just gets chucked.
 Below are a few of the things we are trying to achieve:

 In 2003 Wayfarers’ Wood was intensively farmed arable land.
 We have planted over 900 trees and have reclaimed this land as an oasis for wildlife.
 We are surprised and delighted by the wide range of species that now make it their home.
 We are continually planting new native trees and providing nesting boxes for bats and birds.